Bannerlord-Modding/Documentation/_xmldocs/Items/Item/ItemComponent/Weapon/WeaponFlags/README.md

   **type:**  `boolean`
   **accepted values:** `'true', 'false'`
   **example:** `true`
   *This is set to true with most bows and crossbows.
-TODO: figure out what this exactly does.*
+And it's seems like it's unused except TRACE*

 - #### AutoReload
   **type:**  `boolean`